-In pneumatic system, air is pumped into a receiver using a compressor.
+In a pneumatic system, the air is pumped into a receiver using a compressor.
 The receiver grasps a huge volume of compressed air to be used by the pneumatic system.
 The filters and air dryers are used in pneumatic systems to keep compressed air dry and clean as the atmospheric air contains airborne dirt, water vapour and other contaminants.
-This improves reliability and service life of the components and system.
-Pneumatic systems also use an assortment of valves to control direction, pressure and speed of actuators.
+This improves the reliability and service life of the components and system.
+Pneumatic systems also use an assortment of valves to control the direction, pressure and speed of actuators.

 Get to know the pneumatic components

 A pneumatic system generally comprises of air compressor, air dry, air source treatment (air filter, air regulator and air lubricator), air cylinder, air valve and air actuator.
-Meanwhile they need air fittings and air hose to connect the components.
+Meanwhile, they need air fittings and an air hose to connect the components.
 To gain more function, the system will require more components such as throttle valve, quick exhaust valve, slide valve, silencer and check valve.